Base85 Encoder and Decoder

 When Ascii85 matters

-Open any PDF in a text editor and search for ASCII85Decode — Adobe uses it as a filter for embedded images and fonts that need to survive a 7-bit transport (old fax-style systems).
-Z85 is widely used in ZeroMQ CURVE authentication keys.
+Open any PDF in a text editor and search for ASCII85Decode.
+Adobe uses it as a filter for embedded images and fonts that need to survive a 7-bit transport (old fax-style systems).
+The same encoding appears in many PostScript files and email-safe binary transports.

 Special cases